shellc/iauto/README.md

 pip install -U iauto
 ```

-If you need to run LLM locally, you can enable hardware acceleration in the following ways.
+If you want to run LLM locally, you can enable hardware acceleration in the following ways.

 To enable cuBLAS acceleration on NVIDIA GPU: